oerc0122/MDANSE/Doc/pages/scattering.rst

    {{R = x^{'}}{b_{1} + y^{'}}{b_{2} + z^{'}}b_{3},}

-Eq. :math:numref:`pfx86` defines the position vector in the MD cell.
+so that it defines the position vector in the MD cell.

-**Dual Basis Vectors:** with :math:`x'`, :math:`y'`, :math:`z'` having
+With :math:`x'`, :math:`y'`, :math:`z'` having
 values between :math:`0` and :math:`1` if :math:`R` is in the unit cell.
-The primes indicate that the coordinates are box coordinates.
+The primes indicate that the coordinates are fractional coordinates.
 A jump due to periodic boundary conditions can cause :math:`x'`, :math:`y'`, :math:`z'` to jump by :math:`\pm1`.
 The set of dual basis vectors :math:`b^1`, :math:`b^2`, :math:`b^3` is defined by